 - > Design Features: The CR3000 provides more channels, programmable switched current outputs, and a 40-pin parallel peripheral port.
-The peripheral port interfaces with the NL116 Ethernet Interface and CompactFlash® Module, the NL121 Ethernet Interface, or the CFM100 CompactFlash Module. - > Ideal Applications: Eddy covariance, wind profiling, HVAC, weather stations, vehicle testing, air quality, process control, Mesonet systems, agriculture, soil moisture, Time Domain Reflectometry, water quality. - > Base Options: Sealed rechargeable battery or low-profile (no-battery) base.
+The peripheral port interfaces with the NL116 Ethernet Interface and CompactFlash® Module, the NL121 Ethernet Interface, or the CFM100 CompactFlash Module.
+Measurement and control can be expanded with multiplexers, SDMs, and CDMs (requires the SC-CPI interface). - > Ideal Applications: Eddy covariance, wind profiling, HVAC, weather stations, vehicle testing, air quality, process control, Mesonet systems, agriculture, soil moisture, Time Domain Reflectometry, water quality. - Base Options: Sealed rechargeable battery or low-profile (no-battery) base.

-CR9000X Measurement and Control Datalogger

-The CR9000X is a large modular datalogger that consists of a base system and slots for user-specified I/O modules.
+CR9000X and CR9000XC Measurement and Control Dataloggers The CR9000X and CR9000XC are large modular dataloggers that consists of a base system and slots for user-specified I/O modules.

-- Design Features: The CR9000X supports a measurement rate of up to 100,000 Hz, provides 180 MHz clock speed, has an onboard PC-card slot for expanding its storage capacity, and includes an onboard 10baseT/100baseT port.
-Also, the CR9000X can provide anti-aliasing and real-time FFT capabilities by using a CR9052IEPE or CR9052DC module. - > Ideal Applications: Vehicle testing, structural or seismic monitoring, or other applications that require rapid sampling or a large number of high resolution channels. - Base Options: Standard CR9000X includes the base system and slots for up to nine I/O modules; the user chooses either the lab or environmental enclosure.
+- > Design Features: The CR9000X and CR9000XC support a measurement rate of up to 100,000 Hz, provides 180 MHz clock speed, have an onboard PC-card slot for expanding the storage capacity, and include an onboard 10baseT/100baseT port.
+Also, these dataloggers can provide anti-aliasing and real-time FFT capabilities by using a CR9052IEPE or CR9052DC module. - > Ideal Applications: Vehicle testing, structural or seismic monitoring, or other applications that require rapid sampling or a large number of high resolution channels. - Base Options: Standard CR9000X includes the base system and slots for up to nine I/O modules; the user chooses either the lab or environmental enclosure.
 The CR9000XC includes the base system, slots for up to five I/O modules, and an environmental enclosure.